 - Option to defer payments while enrolled at least half-time

 - Fast access to funds, most students can apply online

 Though eligibility for this loan is not based on household income, assets or financial need, it is determined, in part, by your personal credit history.
 However, many students with limited or no credit history can qualify for this loan.

 With the Direct Graduate PLUS Loan, students have more options than ever.
 When comparing PLUS to comparable private loans, here are some key differences to consider:

 Qualification – If you have limited or no credit history, it may be difficult to qualify for a private loan.
 With the Direct Graduate PLUS Loan, no credit history (or limited positive credit history) is normally acceptable.

 Interest Rate – Although the interest rates for many private loans are currently lower than the new PLUS program, those rates are not fixed.
 The Prime Rate and LIBOR – on which private loan interest rates are normally based – can fluctuate dramatically over the life of the loan.
 Federal loans, on the other hand, come with fixed rates that make it easier for students to plan for repayment.

-Fees – With the Direct Graduate PLUS program, students may pay as much as 4.292% of their original loan amount in up-front fees.
+Fees – With the Direct Graduate PLUS program, students may pay as much as 4.276% (for the 2018 aid year) of their original loan amount in up-front fees.
 With private loans, these fees may be lower (or much higher) depending on the borrower’s credit history and income.